Nelson Agholor

-Nelson Efamehule Agholor (born May 24, 1993) is an American football wide receiver who is a free agent.
-He played college football at USC and was selected by the Philadelphia Eagles in the first round of the 2015 NFL Draft.
-During his five seasons with the Eagles, he won a Super Bowl title in Super Bowl LII.
-Agholor also played one season with the Las Vegas Raiders before joining the Patriots.
+Nelson Efamehule Agholor (born May 24, 1993) is a Nigerian-American professional football wide receiver.
+He played college football for the USC Trojans and was selected by the Philadelphia Eagles in the first round of the 2015 NFL draft.
+During his five seasons with the Eagles, Agholor won Super Bowl LII.
+He also played one season with the Las Vegas Raiders, two with the New England Patriots, and two more for the Baltimore Ravens.

-Early years
+Early life

-Born in Lagos, Nigeria, Agholor moved to the United States when he was five years old.
+Agholor was born in Lagos, Nigeria, and moved to the United States at age five.
 He attended Berkeley Preparatory School in Tampa, Florida where he played running back, wide receiver, and defensive back for the Berkeley Buccaneers.
-He was rated by Rivals.com as a five-star recruit and was ranked as the third best wide receiver in his class.
+Agholor was rated by Rivals.com as a five-star recruit and was ranked as the third-best wide receiver in his class.
 He committed to the University of Southern California in January 2012 over Notre Dame, Oklahoma, Florida, Florida State, and Alabama.

 College career

 As a true freshman in 2012, Agholor played in all 13 games as a backup wide receiver and recorded 19 receptions for 340 yards and two touchdowns.

-As a sophomore in 2013, he became a starter.
-Agholor started all 14 games, totaling 56 receptions, 918 yards, and six touchdowns as a receiver.
+As a sophomore in 2013, Agholor became a starter.
+He started all 14 games, totaling 56 receptions for 918 yards and six touchdowns.
 Along with being the leading receiver, Agholor returned punts and kicks for the Trojans.
 He returned 18 punts for 343 yards and two touchdowns, and 10 kickoffs for 175 yards.
 Agholor was recognized as a second-team All-American by numerous sports outlets for his punt returning.

 Agholor returned as a starter his junior season in 2014.
 He led the team with 104 receptions for 1,313 yards and 12 touchdowns.

-After his junior season, Agholor decided to forgo his senior season and entered the 2015 NFL Draft.
+After his junior season, Agholor decided to forgo his senior season and entered the 2015 NFL draft.